My Journey to Every Country in the World – FAQs

 How many countries are there in the world?

 Good question!
 There are a few different answers to this – the United Nations list, the FIFA list, the travellers century club list, but I’ve gone with the most internationally recognized list, ratified by the UN, plus Palestine, Taiwan, Kosovo and the Vatican City making 197 countries in total.
+I wrote about about how many countries there are in the world in-depth here.

 How Many People Have Visited Every Country In The World?